Douglas, Wyoming

-Douglas is a city in Converse County, Wyoming, United States.
-The population was 6,120 at the 2010 census.
-It is the county seat of Converse County and the home of the Wyoming State Fair.
+Douglas is a city in and the county seat of Converse County, Wyoming, United States.
+The population was 6,386 at the 2020 census.
+It is the home of the Wyoming State Fair.

 History

 Douglas was platted in 1886 when the Wyoming Central Railway (later the Chicago and North Western Transportation Company) established a railway station; the settlement had been in existence since 1867 when Fort Fetterman was built and was first known as "Tent City" before it was officially named "Douglas", after Senator Stephen A. Douglas.
 It served as a supply point, warehousing and retail, for surrounding cattle ranches, as well as servicing railway crews, cowboys and the troops of the U.S. Army stationed at Fort Fetterman.

-Douglas was the home of a World War II internment camp.
+Douglas was the home of a World War II prisoner of war camp.
 Its former railroad passenger depot is listed on the National Register of Historic Places.